hovancik/hovancik.github.io/source/blog/2014-09-17-harakiri-hakiri.html.markdown

 Would be dangerous to think opposite.

 I use Ruby, and gosh, I don't even know how many [security risks](https://www.ruby-lang.org/en/security/) there are.
 And one more gem added means few more potential vulnerablities.
-I haven't been thinking about it all, util now.
+I haven't been thinking about it all, until now.
 Sure, I secure my VPS, read some articles about how to make [secure apps](http://guides.rubyonrails.org/security.html), etc, etc. I guess we all do, but...

 ###But what happens a year later?